Website icon Xpert.Digital

 What is the difference between the 2D barcode options (Data Matrix, GS1 DataMatrix, QR Code)?

-All three barcode types are capable of encoding GS1 Application Identifiers (AI) such as GTIN, batch/lot number and expiry date.
-The way these AI are encoded into the barcode changes the way they can be used.
-GS1 DataMatrix uses a syntax or data format called GS1 Element String.
-QR Code and Data Matrix use GS1 Digital Link URI syntax.
+All three barcode types are capable of encoding GS1 Application Identifiers (AIs) such as GTIN, batch/lot number, and expiration date.
+The way these AIs are encoded into the barcode affects how they can be used.
+GS1 DataMatrix uses a syntax or data format known as the GS1 Element String.
+QR codes and DataMatrix use the GS1 Digital Link URI syntax.

-The QR code is currently preferred because the standard camera application on a mobile device is able to automatically scan the QR code and connect the user to the website or other resource.
+The QR code is currently the preferred method because the standard camera application on a mobile device is able to automatically scan the QR code and connect the user to the website or other resource.

 What is GS1 Digital Link?

-2D code / matrix barcode
+2D code / Matrix barcode

-More about it here:
+More information here:

 DataMatrix code

-More about it here:
+More information here:

 The barcode and the change process